DevCycleHQ/cli/README.md

 - Detect and list DevCycle Variable usages in your codebase
 - Manage your Self-Targeting Overrides to quickly switch between Variable values
 - Generate type definitions for type-safe usage of DevCycle (Typescript only)
+- MCP (Model Context Protocol) server for AI-powered feature flag management with Cursor and Claude

 The CLI can be customized in several ways using command-line args or by creating a [configuration file](#repo-configuration).